pdxrlang/pdxrlang.github.io/studygroup.md

 ## Study group

 This is a sub-group of `pdxrlang`, that is essentially an R study group.
-Right now, they are meeting to go through the Coursera John Hopkin's R Programming course (https://www.coursera.org/course/rprog).
+Right now, they are meeting to go through the [Coursera John Hopkin's R Programming course](https://www.coursera.org/course/rprog).
 This group is organized by Audrey Julian.

 They generally meet once every week, on the weekend.